Anchorsify/Anchorsify.github.io/_summons/Spider.md

 Effects: Every point of Immobilization penalty that your target is suffering from reduces this technique's Accuracy penalty by 2, to a minimum of -0 (if they're at -5 immobilization or higher), and its damage for the purposes of inflicting wounds is increased by 10% per point of Immobilization (to a maximum of +100%).
 They still suffer all the normal penalties for being immobilized.

-This is a taijutsu attack which inflicts Piercing wounds and ignores DR and armor.

-If this hits, it poisons the enemy with either Black Widow or Brown Recluse poison (chosen when you declare the attack).
-For your Toxicology roll, use the higher of 3+XP/200 or your own Toxicology skill ranks.
-If Brown Recluse poison is used, it's raised to Poison 3, and its Duration is lowered to 500.
-If Black Widow poison is used, it's raised to Poison 4 and the penalty to Stamina and Chakra Exhaustion rolls is raised to -6.
-Antidotes for those poisons still work normally.
+This is a Taijutsu attack which inflicts Piercing wounds and ignores DR and Armor.
+It uses your own Toxicology Ranks or (3 + XP/200), whichever is higher, to determine its Severity, Duration and Effects.
+If it hits, it poisons the enemy, applying Brown Recluse's effect (of doubling its duration) alongside a applying a -(3 + Toxicology Ranks/10) penalty to Stamina and Chakra Exhaustion rolls that does not go away until the Poison itself ends.
+Antidotes for Brown Recluse work normally against this poison.

 #### --( Shindakara Haki - Discard the Dying Husk )--
 You 'shed' your skin and in a blur of motion escape from your 'shell', which is left infused with chakra and capable of acting independently, as if nothing happened.
 This technique is best used to beat a hasty retreat when in danger, as it leaves you vulnerable and also buys time until your opponents realize what happened.